tendermint/tendermint/docs/spec/abci/apps.md

 The application may set the validator set during InitChain, and update it during EndBlock.

+Note that the maximum total power of the validator set is bounded by `MaxTotalVotingPower = MaxInt64 / 8`.
+Applications are responsible for ensuring they do not make changes to the validator set that cause it to exceed this limit.

 ### InitChain

 ResponseInitChain can return a list of validators.